Making Packages In R

 Finishing up

-Please take a look at RStudio’s Files
+Please take a look at RStudio’s Files panes now.
+The man directory should

-now contain one LaTeX-like formatted .Rd
+now contain one LaTeX-like formatted .Rd file for each function.

-In case you learned about Git already, also view the .Rd
+In case you learned about Git already, also view the .Rd files in RStudio’s

-pane and commit the documentation.
+Git pane and commit the documentation.

 How would you word the commit message?